TimeToogo/remote-pty/README.md

 ### Static-linking

 RPTY can be built as a static-archive linked against musl.
-This archive then needs to be statically linked against the shell and build time.
+This archive then needs to be statically linked against the shell at build time.
-This approach removes runtime dependencies as it becomes compiled into the shell binary however it does not work with exec'd processes making the shell much less useful.
+This approach removes runtime dependencies as it is compiled into the shell binary.
+However, it does not work with exec'd processes making the shell much less useful.
 This is somewhat mitigated by the bash build script in this repo which statically links to [busybox](https://busybox.net).

 ### Dynamic linking

-RPTY can also by built against GNU libc as a shared library.
+RPTY can also be built against GNU libc as a shared library.
 Then it can be injected into any shell at runtime via `LD_PRELOAD`.
 This approach should work with any exec'd processes which inherit the `LD_PRELOAD` environment variable.

 ## Supported targets